 Megan Kirkpatrick, Senior Manager

 Ms. Kirkpatrick guides the work of the program team and supports school district engagement, advocacy, and research initiatives.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
 Previously, Ms. Kirkpatrick was education director at Broadway’s Roundabout Theatre Company where she directed in-school arts education residency and partnership programs, launched a new school partnership model to open three New York City high schools, and created professional development for artists and teachers.

 Gillian McCarthy, Program Manager

 Ms. McCarthy guides the Arts Education Innovation Lab, stakeholder convenings for the arts provider and school district networks, as well school district enrollment in the Arts Ed Collective.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
-Previously, she was associate director of professional development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists and graduate students.
-Ms. McCarthy served as the national manager for WebPlay, an internet-integrated theatre program, and wrote a comprehensive theater curriculum for 24th Street Theatre, distributed to over 30,000 teachers in 28 states.
+Previously, she was associate director of professional development at Inner-City Arts where she implemented creativity and arts programs for teachers, teaching artists, and graduate students.
+Ms. McCarthy served as the national manager for WebPlay, an internet-integrated theatre program, and wrote a comprehensive theatre curriculum for 24th Street Theatre.

 Keelia Postlethwaite Stinnett, Program Manager

 Ms. Postlethwaite guides the school district grants program, online directories of arts providers, and supports the Juvenile Justice initiatives.
 She also serves as a school district liaison, connecting educators to resources for achieving their strategic goals for arts education.
 Previously, Ms. Postlethwaite worked in marketing and graphic design at JRB Art at the Elms, Oklahoma City and at the University of Oklahoma, Norman